Josh-Ramen/JoshBot/README.md

 *Sauce Coins do not currently do anything.

 ## How was it made?
 Most of this code was based off the tutorials, example code, and documentation on [discord.py](https://discordpy.readthedocs.io/en/stable/), which is a really great site.
-I knew basically nothing about making a Discord bot with slash commands, and then was able to code the bulk of this and test it within 6 hours one random night.
+I knew basically nothing about making a Discord bot with slash commands, and then was able to code the bulk of the wheel and test it within 6 hours one random night.
 Making the shitty art in `media/` took longer than that.
 I highly recommend discord.py for beginners.

 ## How do I run this?

 0. Install Python 3.
-1. Add a real token in `main.py`, which you can get from your specific bot on [Discord's developer portal.](https://discord.com/developers/applications) It's in the Bot section.
+1. In the main directory, create a file called `secret.txt`.
+Grab your bot's token from [Discord's developer portal.](https://discord.com/developers/applications) Paste it into `secret.txt` such that the only content of the file is that token.
+2. Optional: change around some values in main.py so that references to my user ID will be yours instead.
+This way the admin commands will work.
+You can do the same with the bot's user ID as well to have it match your bot's.
+Mess around with the code however you want.
-2. From the root directory, open up a terminal and run `python3 main.py`.
+3. From the root directory, open up a terminal and run `python3 main.py`.

 ## How do I submit feature requests?